Systems-Modeling/SysML-v2-Pilot-Implementation/org.omg.sysml.jupyter.kernel/README.DEV.md

 # Kernel configuration
-These resources were originally produces by the [Jupyter Installer Gradle plugin](https://github.com/SpencerPark/Jupyter-kernel-installer-gradle/tree/master).
+These resources were originally produced by the [Jupyter Installer Gradle plugin](https://github.com/SpencerPark/Jupyter-kernel-installer-gradle/tree/master).

-The kernel.json contains some configuration options for the kernel like the display name, name of the language and the java arguments needed to launch the kernel.
+The `kernel.json` contains some configuration options for the kernel like the display name, name of the language and the java arguments needed to launch the kernel.

 [src/main/resources/sysml/kernel.json](src/main/resources/sysml/kernel.json)

-## Adding new python argument
+## Adding new python arguments

-In order to add python arguments for our application installer we need to modify the install script.
-This script will be packaged into the final .zip.
+In order to add Python arguments for the application installer, you need to modify the install script.
+This script will be packaged into the final `.zip`.

 In the [src/main/resources/install.py](src/main/resources/install.py) look for the section: